 Figure 7: Jing bao 晶報 (The Crystal), April 21, 1939, page 4, detail.
-Separating elements (1)
+Separating elements (1).

-Figure 8: Jing bao 眉報 (The Crystal), April 21, 1939, page 4, detail.
-Separating elements (2)
+Figure 8: Jing bao 晶報 (The Crystal), April 21, 1939, page 4, detail.
+Separating elements (2).

 Looking into the text itself, another issue typical in East Asian material can be observed: the reading direction varies.
-Some headlines are written horizontally, left to right, especially when western letters occur, for example in the masthead.
-However, horizontal text written left-to-right is an exception.
-The typical reading direction in these materials is vertical and right-to-left.
+Some headlines are written horizontally, left to right, especially when western letters occur, for example, in the masthead.
+However, horizontal text written left to right is an exception.
+The typical reading direction in these materials is vertical and right to left.
 This often also applies to the article headings.
-However, some headlines or subheadings may be written horizontally and right-to-left.
-(Fig 9) Within text passages of type "article" these structuring features are usually easy to discern.
-This is different for the sections of type "advertisement".
+However, some headlines or sub-headings may be written horizontally and right to left (Figure 9).
+Within text passages of type "article," these structuring features are usually easy to discern.
+This is different for the sections of type "advertisement."
 Here, basically anything may happen, horizontal and vertical, left-to-right and right-to-left texts can all be seen within a single advertisement.
-In addition, diagonal or curved text lines, as well as special characters, rare fonts, or inverted text may be found here.
+In addition, diagonal or curved text lines, as well as special characters, rare fonts, or inverted text, may be found here.
+While the reading direction of the text can usually be ignored for segmentation, it is essential when it later comes to OCR processing.
+When we started to create a full text ground truth (April 1939) we recorded every text on the page except within images.
 The varying reading directions of text especially within the advertisements resulted in a very high workload for double-keying, which took about 10 hours per double-page scan ("fold").
+In our recent ground truth project (April 1920 and April 1930) we ignored the advertisements, for processing these areas would be too complex for automatically OCRing them.
+With a focus on marginalia, mastheads and articles, we were able to almost doubling the speed for double-keying, which came down to about 5,5 hours per fold.

-Figure 9: Jing bao ahating (The Crystal), April 21, 1939, pages 1+4.
-Reading directions: orange = vertical right-left, green = horizontal right-left, blue = horizontal left-right
+Figure 9: Jing bao 晶報 (The Crystal), April 21, 1939, pages 1 and 4.
+Reading directions: orange = vertical right-left; green = horizontal right-left; blue = horizontal left-right.